TAMUNA-CHKOIDZE/python-practice/README.md

 1. Browse the folders to find assignments.
 2. Each folder contains the code and explanation in its README file.
-3. Run the Python files locally using Python 3.x.
+3. Run the Python scripts or Django projects locally using Python 3.x.

 ---